skyv04/drafted-blog-posts/cyclecloud-flex-ib/index.md

-# High-Scale HPC Workloads on Azure: Scaling Out CycleCloud Cluster to Land on Azure VMSS Flexible with InfiniBand
+# Scaling Out CycleCloud Cluster to Land on Azure VMSS Flexible with InfiniBand

 ## Introduction